Welcome to the Foundation's grant portal

 - Funding for a component of an already-funded project (such as journal publication costs, additional travel, sub-projects)

-Upcoming Small Grant rounds
+Upcoming Small Grant Rounds

-Monday 1st September 2025 - Monday 24th November 2025
+- Monday 1st September 2025 - Monday 24th November 2025

 Please apply via the Lloyds Register Foundation flexigrant portal.